Video Projects

 Myriad uses light and dance to represent the two Gods and shadow puppetry through video.
 Special thanks to Tracy and dance choreographer Fairuz Tauhid for educating Myriad about Malaysian vocal and dance styles, as well as sharing the history of Wayang Kulit Kelantan with us.

-Music and lyrics by Tracy Wong
+Music composed by Tracy Wong

 Dancers - Bronwyn Mallory and Abby Yates